dictionaria/iquito/raw/intro.md

 <tr>
 <td></td>
-<td colspan="6">‘When your garden has dried, you will burn it.’</td>
+<td colspan="6">‘When your garden is dry, you will burn it.’</td>
 </tr>
 </tbody>

 </table>

-**Linking a finite clause and a non-finite clause.** The second clause-linking strategy links a finite clause to a non-finite subordinated clause (most often a ‘reason’ or ‘purpose’ clause) that follows it.
+**Linking a finite clause and a non-finite clause.** The second clause-linking strategy links a finite clause to a non-finite subordinated clause (most often a reason clause or purpose clause) that follows it.
 The verb of the non-finite clause appears in the ‘event nominalized’ form and is accompanied by a postposition, as in (36) and (37).

 <table class="unstyled">
 <tbody>